Price-sensitive US shoppers nab early 'Cyber Monday' deals

-Nov 27 (Reuters) - As the year's biggest U.S. online shopping day got underway on Monday, discount-seekers used their phones and laptops to snap up electronics, clothing, toys, jewelry, appliances and even personal care products.
+Adds details on sales estimates, advertising, links to related stories and graphics

+Nov 27 (Reuters) - After a busy holiday shopping weekend, discount seekers are expected to spend between $12 billion and $12.4 billion on beauty products, electronics, toys and apparel on Cyber Monday, according to Adobe Analytics.

-Heavy online traffic and transactions could add up to a record $12 billion outlay by U.S. shoppers on Cyber Monday, according to Adobe Analytics.
-That would represent 5.4% more than last year, it said.
+Heavy online traffic and transactions could add up to a boost in sales by U.S. shoppers of 5.4% or more, according to Adobe.
+Shoppers spent $10.3 billion in the weekend leading up to Cyber Monday, up 7.7% from last year as retailers offered more discounts compared to last year.

 Retailers were set to dangle average price cuts of 30% on electronics, and 19% on furniture.
 "We are seeing very strong discounts," said Vivek Pandya, lead analyst at Adobe Digital Insights, which tracks data through Adobe's Experience Cloud service for e-commerce platforms.